 Monitoring Contract with USGS

 The Clackamas River Water Providers, have a Joint Funding Agreement with USGS for the operation and maintenance for three water quality monitoring stations at Carter Bridge, River Mill, and Oregon City on the Clackamas River.
-These monitoring stations continuously log pH, conductivity, dissolved oxygen, and temperature.
-The Carver and Oregon City sites also record streamflow and the River Mill site includes a chlorophyll probe.
+These monitoring stations continuously log pH, conductivity, dissolved oxygen, turbidity, and temperature.
+The River Mill and Oregon City sites also record chlorophyll and streamflow.
 In addition to USGS contract the CRWP also provide funding for replacement probes and cables, and for the utility fees for the real time data signal associated with the USGS monitoring sites.
 The water quality data can be accessed via the web at http://or.water.usgs.gov/clackamas/monitors/.

 Source Water Sampling